sedol1339/files/abstracts.md

 Huang, Y., & Rao, R. P. N. (2011).
 Predictive coding.
 Wiley Interdiscip.
 Rev. Cognit.
 Sci.
 Retrieved from https://www.semanticscholar.org/paper/Predictive-coding.-Huang-Rao/f1eb4088e2a1d433abb5627e18cd4d40886dc2fa

+Larochelle, H., & Murray, I. (2011).
+The Neural Autoregressive Distribution Estimator.
+Proceedings of the Fourteenth International Conference on Artificial Intelligence and Statistics.
+JMLR Workshop and Conference Proceedings.
+Retrieved from https://proceedings.mlr.press/v15/larochelle11a.html

+Ngiam, J., Chen, Z., Bhaskar, S., Koh, P., & Ng, A. (2011).
+Sparse Filtering.
+Advances in Neural Information Processing Systems, 24.
+Retrieved from https://papers.nips.cc/paper_files/paper/2011/hash/192fc044e74dffea144f9ac5dc9f3395-Abstract.html

+    - We present Sparse filtering: an unsupervised feature learning method
+    - It has only one hyperparemeter - the number of features to learn
+    - Given a feature matrix, it involves first L2-normalizing it by rows, then by columns and finally summing up the absolute value of all entries (so, we optimize them for sparseness using the L1-penalty)
+    - This method is faster than sparse coding, ICA, and sparse autoencoders
+    - The sparse filtering objective can be viewed as a normalized version of the ICA objective

 Oseledets, I. V. (2011).
 Tensor-Train Decomposition.
 SIAM J. Sci.
 Comput.
 Retrieved from https://epubs.siam.org/doi/abs/10.1137/090752286?journalCode=sjoce3

     - A new way to approximate tensor with a product of simpler tensors (eq.
 1.2)